w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 bank, can provide it to the user agent via [Payment Request API] to exercise the corresponding `PublicKeyCredential`.

-## 5. Does this specification introduce new state for an origin that persists across browsing sessions?
+## 5. Do the features in your specification introduce new state for an origin that persists across browsing sessions?

 No.

-## 6. What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?
+## 6. Do the features in your specification expose information about the underlying platform to origins?

-None; as with WebAuthn we take care not to expose e.g. credential existence (or lack thereof) to any caller.
+No. As with WebAuthn we take care not to expose e.g. credential existence (or lack thereof) to any caller.

-## 7. Does this specification allow an origin access to sensors on a user’s device
+## 7. Does this specification allow an origin to send data to the underlying platform?

+(TO COMPLETE)

+## 8. Do features in this specification enable access to device sensors?

 This feature allows an origin to access the user's authenticator to create or exercise a public key credential.